ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 - Confirm this is possible on OntoPortal
 ```

-The following commands may help
+The following commands may help diagnose an issue with ontology submission,
+as they perform the transformation OntoPortal performs after the parsing has been performed.

 ```
 #transform the file into ntriples